stolostron/rhacm-docs/_pages/advisory_review.md

 ### RHBA (bug)

 * Verify that "Security" is not mentioned in the _Synopsis_.
 Ensure that "Bug fixes" are mentioned.
-There can be others, but not security.
+You can mention others, but you cannot mention "Security."

 * Topic section should not have the security statement mentioned.

 * Ensure that the standard text for the product and list of _public_ Jira issues that were addressed are in the **Problem description** section.
-  **Note**: Be sure to remove version numbers from the title.
+  **Note**: Remove version numbers from the title.

 * No CVEs

-* In the **Solution** section be sure to refer users to the product documentation.
+* In the **Solution** section, refer users to the product documentation.

 ### RHEA (enhancement)

 * Verify that "Security" is not mentioned in the _Synopsis_.
 Ensure that "Enhancements" are mentioned, and sometimes "Bug fixes".
-There can be others, but not security.
+You can mention others, but you cannot mention "Security."

 * Topic section should not have the security statement mentioned.

 * Ensure that the standard text for the product and list of _public_ Jira issues that were addressed are in the **Problem description** section.
-  **Note**: Be sure to remove version numbers from the title.
+  **Note**: Remove version numbers from the title.

 * No CVEs

-* In the **Solution** section be sure to refer users to the product documentation.
+* In the **Solution** section, refer users to the product documentation.

 ## CVE fixes into Submariner/Volsync/Gatekeeper/GlobalHub